Codecademy/docs/content/cpp/concepts/pointers/pointers.md

 ## Declaration and Initialization of Pointer variable

 A pointer variable is declared using the indirection operator (`*`).
-This is a special unary operator that signals to our program to store the memory address of another variable.
+This is a special unary operator that signals the program to store the memory address of another variable.

 To get the memory address of a variable we wish to store in our pointer variable, the address operator (`&`) is used.
 This signals to our program to return the memory address of a variable.
 Memory addresses are usually prefixed with `0x` this just indicates that the follwing digits are in hexadecimal notation.